Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

         ...
         ```

-2. Verify current active Storage Account Key configuration for Service Fabric resource.
+2. Verify current Storage Account Key configuration for Service Fabric resource.

     This can be verified by looking at 'protectedAccountKeyName' in 'diagnosticsStorageAccountConfig' section under Service Fabric resource of the ARM template.
-If configured with only 'protectedAccountKeyName' add 'protectedAccountName2' for inactive / fallback storage account key.
+If configured with only 'protectedAccountKeyName' this ia an active / inactive configuration.
+If 'protectedAccountName2' is configured, this is  a fallback configuration.

+    * Active / Inactive design works by modifying 'protectedAccountKeyName' to point to the active storage account key.
+This is the default configuration for Service Fabric clusters being built from Azure portal.
+This configuration will however cause EventStore service to error and fail if the storage account key configured is expired.
+    * Fallback design works by adding 'protectedAccountKeyName2' to point to the 'StorageAccountKey2' to point to the fallback storage account key.

     <!-- github md doesnt currently support indented block quotes for icons. just highlight instead -->
     **NOTE: Modifying the Service Fabric resource requires a full cluster Upgrade Domain (UD) walk.**